Wigner time delay and related concepts -- Application to transport in coherent conductors: Disordered systems (localised regime)

 The extension to the quasi-1D situation (a wave guide with $N$ channels) has been considered by several authors (e.g. see \cite{MucJalPic97,TigSebStoGen99}).
 Using the relation between the time delays and the reflection probabilities in an absorbing or amplifying medium (i.e. the analyticity of the $\Sm$-matrix), Beenakker and Brouwer obtained the distribution of the proper time delays describing the scattering on a semi-infinite disordered wave guide~\cite{Bee01,BeeBro01}~:

 where $\gamma_k=\tau_s/\tau_k$ is the inverse of the proper time and $\tau_s$ a characteristic time related to the disorder strength.
 The result relies on the isotropy assumption (among the channels), i.e. describes the weakly disordered (quasi-1D diffusive) regime~; in this case the localisation length increases with the number of channels as~\cite{Bee97} $\xi^\mathrm{(quasi\:1D)}=\xi^\mathrm{(1D)}\,\big[1+\beta(N-1)/2\big]$.
 The distribution \eqref{eq:BeenakkerBrouwer2001} is a particular instance of the Laguerre ensemble of random matrix theory (RMT).
 For one channel $N=1$, one recovers the limit law~\eqref{eq:ComtetTexier1997LimitLaw} by setting $\beta\tau_s/2=\tau_\xi$.
+In the limit of large $N$, the marginal distribution of the rates $\gamma_a$'s is the Mar\v{c}enko-Pastur law $\rho_\mathrm{MP}(x)=(2\pi)^{-1}\sqrt{(4-x)/x}$, after rescaling $x=\gamma/N$.
+Accordingly, the marginal distribution of the proper times is

-Starting from \eqref{eq:BeenakkerBrouwer2001}, the distribution of the Wigner time delay $\Wt=(1/N)\sum_i\gamma_i^{-1}$ was obtained in Ref.~\cite{GraTex16}~:
+Starting from \eqref{eq:BeenakkerBrouwer2001}, the distribution of the Wigner time delay $\Wt=(1/N)\sum_i\gamma_i^{-1}$ was obtained in Ref.~\cite{GraTex16b,Gra18}~:

 where $\beta$ is the Dyson index for orthogonal ($\beta=1$) or unitary ($\beta=2$) symmetry classes. $C_\beta$ is a normalisation constant.
 The distribution presents the same power law tail as in the strictly one-dimensional case $\mathscr{P}^{(\beta)}_\Nc(\tau)\sim1/\tau^2$.
 This can be understood from the fact that the physics at large time (i.e. large scale) is expected to be dominated by a single channel (the less localised one).